 Learning how to make white rice is pretty easy, so why am I dedicating an entire post to recipes that use rice?
 There’s no denying it, autumn is officially here.
 Summer produce has long-since waned and I’ve start digging out my scarves and fuzzy socks.

 This time of year, right around Columbus Day, my culinary choices turn to more comfort-type foods: grains, meats, legumes, and root vegetables.
-I start contemplating beefy stews, dreaming of thick bean-based soups, and searching for the perfect recipe for braised pork shoulder over thick, juice noodles, lazy Sunday spent wrapped up in a blanket on the couch.
+I start contemplating beefy stews, dreaming of thick bean-based soups, and lazy Sunday spent wrapped up in a blanket on the couch.

 But while these projects tug at my gastric yearnings, they are, after all, projects.
 All of them take hours to produce – worthwhile hours, I swear – and sometimes you just want something simple, easy, and comforting.